htcondor/htcondor/docs/version-history/stable-release-series-88.rst

    the job per each checkpoint restart.
    :ticket:`6986`

+-  Fixed a bug where the memory usage reported for Docker Universe jobs in the job classad and job event log could be underestimated.
+   :ticket:`7049`

 -  ``condor_off -peaceful`` will now work by default (and whenever ``MAXJOBRETIREMENTTIME`` is zero).
    :ticket:`7034`